TEAM BUILDING IN NAM DINH

 Pho Minh Pagoda

-5km from centre of Nam Dinh City, Pho Minh pagoda was originally built during the Ly Dynasty and later expanded in 1262 during the Tran Dynasty.
+5km from the city centre of Nam Dinh, Pho Minh Pagoda was originally built during the Ly Dynasty and later expanded in 1262 during the Tran Dynasty and restored many times in the Mac Dynasty in the 16th century.
 It was a place for many Tran Dynasty’s emperors and high-ranking mandarins to chant the Buddhism scriptures.
-According to historical books, in 1308, after Tran Nhan Tong’s death at Yen Tu mountain, his son Emperor Tran Anh Tong placed 7 of the 21 sarira of his father in a stone palanquin and built Pho Minh tower above.
+According to historical books, in 1308, after Tran Nhan Tong’s death at Yen Tu Mountain, his son Emperor Tran Anh Tong placed 7 of the 21 sarira of his father in a stone palanquin and built Pho Minh tower above.

 Pho Minh Tower was built in a square shape like a lotus, including 14 floors, 19.5m high.
 The two lower floors are made of stone, the remaining floors are built with bare bricks.
+There are 4 arched doors on all floors.
+The base of the tower is square, each side is 5.2m.
 At the foot of the tower, there are also stone markers where a very large copper cauldron used to be placed, which is classified as the four bronze wonders of An Nam.
-This cauldron was melted down by Ming Dynasty’s army to make weapons in 1426 while in siege.
+This cauldron was melted down by Ming Dynasty’s army to make weapons in 1426.

 Besides Pho Minh Tower, there are many valuable artifacts in Pho Minh Pagoda.
 Previously, the pagoda had 120 statues, but due to the destruction of time and war, now there are only more than 50 red-lacquered and gold-trimmed statues, many of which are beautiful in shape, balanced in proportion, and highly artistic.
-You can find the statue of Emperor Tran Nhan Tong entering Nirvana, the statues of the three founders of the Truc Lam Buddhist Sect, Tran Nhan Tong, Phap Loa and Huyen Quang in the pagoda.
+You can find statues of the three founders of the Truc Lam Buddhist Sect, a national treasure recognized in 2022.
+The set of statues was sculpted in the 17th century, made of wood, painted with gilded lacquer, and is still intact, including Buddha Emperor Tran Nhan Tong entering Nirvana and Phap Loa and Huyen Quang meditating on the right & left.

 Covering on an area of about 8ha, the Tran Dynasty relics are located on a high ground.
 Surrounded by Vinh Giang River, the land has the form of a lying dragon.
 According to feng shui theory, Tuc Mac is the land of kings.
 Although the original architecture is no longer there, the cluster of temples built in the late 17th century now is always a must visit in Nam Dinh.
 Photo: Exotic Vietnam